Lazaro Borrell

-Lazaro Manuel Borrell Hernández (born September 20, 1972 in Santa Clara, Cuba) is a Cuban former professional basketball player.
+Lazaro Manuel Borel Hernández (born September 31, 1972) is a Cuban former professional basketball player.
 He is a 6'8", 220 lb forward.

 During the debut of Cuba's Liga Superior de Baloncesto, Borrell played for the now-defunct Lobos de Villa Clara.
-He played with the NBA's Seattle SuperSonics during the 1999-2000 NBA season.
+He also played with the NBA's Seattle SuperSonics during the 1999-2000 NBA season.

-In his only season in the NBA, he averaged, 3.6 points, 2.4 rebounds, and 0.6 assists per game.
+In his only season in the NBA, he averaged 3.6 points, 2.4 rebounds, and 0.6 assists per game.